DeXtr0niC/VolumeRenderGalleries/README.md

 # Volume Rendering using dynamic preview galleries in WebGL

+**Disclaimer: This was an experimental prove of concept program.
+The development focus was not on delivering clean code, but to get a working example application.**

 This was the project of my bachelor thesis (B.Sc.
 Computational Visualistics).
 A set of 256 medical CT images is rendered to a 3D-Model using raycasting techniques.
 The projects is written using JavaScript and WebGL, especially the Three.js library.